How health insurers profit off denying care

 Contributing Their Fair Share

-In 2019, nonprofit hospitals’ tax-exempt status resulted in a loss of $12.4 billion federal tax revenue dollars.
-But the same year, nonprofit hospitals dispersed more than $110+ billion to community health programs.
-This investment in community benefit is NINE TIMES what nonprofit hospitals would pay in taxes if they were for-profit entities.
+In 2020, nonprofit hospitals’ tax-exempt status resulted in $13.2 billion less federal tax revenue dollars.
+But the same year, nonprofit hospitals dispersed more than $129 billion to community health programs.
+This investment in community benefit is almost TEN TIMES what nonprofit hospitals would pay in taxes if they were for-profit entities.

 6.